Wolfgang90/vehicleTracking/README.md

 The code for this step is contained in the sections `1.1 Initialize images and labels` and `1.2 Extract image features` of the IPython notebook.

-I started by reading in all the `vehicle` and `non-vehicle` images and splitting them in a training and a test set.
-I split the data for vehicle images manually by spliting it according to the filename to prevent overfitting.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+I started by loading all the `vehicle` and `non-vehicle` images and splitting them in a training and a test set.
+I split the data for vehicle images manually based on the filename (alphabetically) to prevent overfitting.
+Typically there are several almost identical images in an alphabetical row in the folders.
+A randomized split therefore would result in similar images in the training and test set, which would result in overfitting.
+Here is an example of one image from the `vehicle` and one image from the `non-vehicle` class:

 ![alt text][image01]

-I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
+After loading the images I extracted their features.
+I explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
+I grabbed random images from each of the two classes and displayed them to get a feeling for what the `skimage.hog()` output looks like.

 Eventually, I found the `YCrCb` color space and HOG parameters of `orientations=6`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`to work best on my pipeline.
-Here is a visualized example of my hog features:
+Here is a visualized example of hog features based on my customization:

 ![alt text][image02]

-I combined the hog features with color features as it significantly improved the performance of my classifier (section `1.2 Extract image features` first code box).
+Beyond the hog features, I added color features as it significantly improved the performance of my classifier (section `1.2 Extract image features` first code box).

 ####2.
 Explain how you settled on your final choice of HOG parameters.